Latest statistics on Covid in France

 - New deaths: 90 (total number of deaths in France now 147,568) latest data available 17/05/22

 - Number of people having received at least one Covid-19 vaccine dose: 54,373,517 (+1,044 in the 24 hours to May 16 the date of the latest update)**

 - Number of people having received three doses: 36,512,046 (+6,826 in the 24 hours to May 16, the date of the latest update)**

 Data provided immediately after weekends and bank holidays is lower than average.
 This is due to the testing facilities mainly being closed during these times.

 Note: The graph updates automatically and is sometimes updated a day behind the figures given above, which are updated manually each day.
 The date is given in the graph and is also indicated above our daily updated figures.
 If the figure of the daily number of Covid-19 cases given above does not match with the most recent figure marked on the graph below, this is probably due to the fact that the graph's data is yet to update.

-Covid vaccine latest figures
+Covid vaccine latest figures for France